 At Pelican, we often say “bad things happen to good people.”
 We understand that sometimes life happens, and it doesn’t matter if we planned for it or not.

-If you’re in a position in which divorce is likely, I’d like to provide some information that I believe will be helpful for you as you prepare for this new lifestyle.
+If you’re in a position in which divorce is likely, we wanted to provide some information that we believe will be helpful for you as you prepare for this new lifestyle.

 Let’s take a closer look at the truth about divorce and credit.

 The dissolution of a marriage can affect many aspects of your life and leaves both spouses rebuilding their lives.
 A divorce can also lead to both parties struggling financially as well.

 Losing one of two household incomes could cause financial strain that leads to missed payments on your credit cards, loans, and other bills.
 It’s important to protect yourself and set a plan for financial independence moving forward.